TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 ## Your filter choices

-I've had to separate this into two filter list choices.
-Khanmigo is now more integrated into the software, and some features may be required to complete assignments.
+Khanmigo is now more integrated into the software, and some features may be required to complete assignments.  **For right now, only the basic filter exists**.
+I hope to make an advanced filter which tries to strip AI entirely, but unfortunately I don't have access to all features to know what to block.

 ### Basic Filter: What It Blocks
 The basic filter is focused on blocking non-essential AI features (those which aren't needed for assignments).
 This includes the following: